Language DetectorLanguage Detector API

 https://api.apiverve.com/v1/languagedetector

-Here are examples of how to call the Language Detector API in different programming languages:
+How to call the Language Detector API in different programming languages.

 cURL Request